mbeyerstjerne/mbeyerstjerne.github.io/content/ds-projects/exoplanet-gmms/index.md

 <div style="font-size:85%; line-height:150%">

-The Gaussian mixture model (GMM) is a probabilistic clustering technique, used to identify a set of $K$ clusters in an $M$-dimensional parameter space that best represent some observed data distribution, assuming that each cluster consists of a multivariate Gaussian distribution (each cluster has its own mean and variance).
+The Gaussian mixture model (GMM) is a probabilistic clustering technique, used to identify a set of $K$ clusters that best represent some observed distribution in data with $M$ parameters, assuming that each cluster consists of a multivariate Gaussian distribution (each cluster has its own mean and variance).
 This technique is categorized as an unsupervised learning method, as clusters are identified without requiring prior information about the data points’ classifications.

 The probability distribution $P(\boldsymbol{x}_n)$ of the data $\boldsymbol{x}$ (consisting of $N$ data points) can be expressed as the weighted sum of the $K$ Gaussian clusters: